-- 1. Kant opens up the first section by arguing that the only thing that is good without limitation is the good will.
-He lists several things commonly taken to be good (like reason, courage, and happiness) and argues that they are all only good with limitation.
-What exactly does he mean by all this and what is his argument? - 2.
-Kant also maintains that the good will is not good because of the effects it accomplishes.
+- 1. Immanuel Kant opens up the first section by arguing that the only thing that is good without limitation is the good will.
+He lists a whole bunch of things commonly taken to be good, like happiness, and argues that they are not good without limitation.
+What exactly is Kant's conception of happiness?
+What is his argument against happiness and those other things being good without limitation? - 2.
+Kant claims the good will is not good because of the effects it accomplishes.
 Why is that?
 What then makes it good? - 3.
-After that, Kant tries to show how acting from duty (as opposed to merely acting in conformity with duty) has moral value.
-He does this by presenting a series of examples: - A. Setting fair prices (page 13), - B. Preserving your own life (page 13), and - c.
-Being beneficent (pages 13-14).

-Kant believes we have a duty to do each of these things, yet these examples are supposed to show a difference between acting from duty as opposed to merely conforming with it.
-Explain each of these examples, and what do they reveal about acting from duty?
-(This claim about duty ends up being Kant's unstated first proposition concerning duty and its connection to the good will.)

-- 4. Kant's "second proposition" (on page 15) claims that the moral worth of an action comes from the maxim on which it is done.
+Starting on page 12, Kant presents a series of examples: one about a shopkeeper, one about preserving your life, and one about being beneficent.
+What is each example supposed to reveal about acting from duty?
+(This allows us to better understand Kant's unstated first proposition concerning duty and its connection to the good will.) - 4.
+Kant's "second proposition" (on page 15) claims that the moral worth of an action comes from the maxim on which it is done.
 What is a maxim?
 Why does this give an action its moral value? - 5.
-Kant's "third proposition" (on page 16) states that actions done for the sake of duty show respect for the moral law.
+Kant's "third proposition" says that actions done for the sake of duty show respect for the moral law.
 What does this mean?
-(Kant's footnote for paragraph 16 may help.) - 6.
-Putting these three propositions together, Kant believes he has isolated what makes the good will good: it is the will to adhere to the principle that "I ought to never proceed except in such a way that I could also will that my maxim should become a universal law" (page 17).
-Use Kant's example of the false promise (page 18) to explain what this means, and how it involves a form of reasoning that is not prudential.
+(Kant's lengthy footnote on page 17 may help.) - 6.
+Putting these three propositions together, Kant believes he has isolated what makes the good will something that is good without limitation: it is the will to adhere to the principle that "I ought to never proceed except in such a way that I could also will that my maxim should become a universal law".
+Use Kant's example of the false promise and Joanna Ciulla's example about lying to help your boss to explain what this principle means, and how it involves a form of reasoning that is different from prudence.
+Do you agree with Kant's analysis of lying and its application to Ciulla's example?